fazreil/web-pen/README.md

 Delivery pipeline begins with fetching the source code.
 Source codes usually reside in source code repository like subversion, cvs, ClearCase or Git.
 The location of the codes are defined as path or branch of the code.
 Different software development team usually define their own branching strategy.

 With the right source code, the delivery pipeline prepares the right tools and prerequisite for the build.
 This includes having the build tools and the correct libraries to build the application.
 Popular build tools are yarn, ant, gradle and maven.
 Modern build tools will retrieve necessary libraries over from the library repositories.
-Some build mechanism don't require specific tools, compressing the script into zipfile will be good enough to distribute the application as deployables.
+Some build mechanism do not require specific tools, compressing the script into zipfile will be good enough to distribute the application as deployables.

 Deploying applications usually involve getting the built application (now known as artifact) to the intended environment.
 The environment could be some server or they could be packaged as libraries and deployed into repositories.
 Deploying applications in modern days would be done with the help of provisioning tools like ansible, chef, puppet, terraform, docker swarm or kubernetes.